STU-Idichi-Syoya/LeafSegmenter/README.md

 This package provides an implementation of leaf segmentation to accompany the paper 'Deep Leaf Segmentation Using Synthetic Data'.

 It uses the Matterport Mask RCNN framework.
-Weights for a model trained on synthetic plant images and the images themselves can be downloaded from https://doi.org/10.25919/5b68e64547015.
+Weights for a model trained on synthetic plant images (h5 file) and the images themselves (tar file) can be downloaded from https://doi.org/10.25919/5b68e64547015.

 # Setup
 1. Create a virtual environment: ```python3 -m venv env```